ThemeCafe/Docs/docs/themecreation/general/textures.md

 - Change the format
 - Click OK

-!!! failure "Don't delete textures default textures"
+!!! failure "Don't delete default textures"

-    This will cause issues, and will probably corrupt your theme
+    This will cause issues, and will probably corrupt your theme, If you are going to replace textures, please follow [Replacing Textures](#replacing-textures) instead

 ## Change a Material's texture